yashwanth-br/EmbeddedLinuxNotes/SubsectionNotes/Uboot_commands.md

 15. __loady__ - Similar to `loadx` but YMODEM protocol is used.
 16. __loadz__ - Similar to `loadx` but ZMODEM protocol is used.

+17. __env import__ - to import the uEnv.txt file from the memory and assign to the environmental variables.

+    * Syntax -

+    `env import -t <RAM address> <size in bytes>`

+    * Example -
+    `env import -t 0x80200000 48` (load the uEnv.txt file from RAM address 0x80200000 which is 48 bytes and assign the values to the Environmental variables)

 ### Points to Note:

 1. You can store multiple commands in the environmental variables and later execute all of them on one go by running this one environmental variable.